 “Yes, I do,” was the answer.

 “Don’t you think that’s a little immodest, doctor”?
-The young smirking lawyer asked looking at the jury bench.
+The young, smirking lawyer asked, looking at the jury bench.

 “Sure,” answered Cooley, “but remember, you put me under oath.”

 I once visited the Texas Heart Institute, had a chance to meet Dr. Cooley, and watch his work.
 I saw a tall, maybe 6-4 man with an inviting smile, always surrounded by a group of young men and women, all dressed in green scrubs.
 From his office, he watched TV monitors showing the progress of work in each operating room, and knew when they needed him.
 I witnessed Cooley, scrubbed, came to the room I was visiting.
 The surgery was well in progress, the heart was on the bypass, left atrium opened and mitral valve exposed.
 He looked at the diseased valve, took a valve sizer, told the surgeon which valve to use, and left the room.
 They will know what to do.
 Then he walked to the other room, did the distal anastomoses on the other heart, and left.
 At this pace, he could do more than 100,000 operations in his career.
-I don’t think he saw all cardiac catheterization films before every surgery, which we, mortals, had to study in detail.
+I don’t think he saw all the cardiac catheterization films before every surgery, which we, mortals, had to study in detail.
 In each room, taped to the IV pole, I saw a sheet of paper with a diagram of coronary vessels and patients’ anatomy marked on them.
-It was just too many details to remember.
+It were just too many details to remember.
 By the end of the day, he held a meeting with his patients’ families.
 The room was full of people.
-From a sheet of paper, he called the patient’s name and gave a short description of the procedure to each group.
+From a sheet of paper, he called the patient’s name and gave a brief description of the procedure to each group.
 It looked more or less like a presidential press conference.

 It struck me how well was he organized.
 His instrument tray had maybe one-third of mine.
 I realized then that we kept resterilizing and restocking many pieces that we don’t use or use only sporadically.
 His scrub used a much smaller Mayo table, while our display table was much bigger and more cumbersome.